originalworks/protocol/DDEX_messages/README.md

 The Original Works protocol uses the industry standard DDEX to communicate.

-ERN NewReleaseMessage --> To register an ISRC with our without an ISWC MWN MusicalWorkNotificationMessage --> To register a ISWC and link it to an ISRC
+* ERN NewReleaseMessage --> To register an ISRC with our without an ISWC
+* MWN MusicalWorkNotificationMessage --> To register a ISWC and link it to an ISRC
+* DSR --> To report past revenues of an asset.

 ## ERN